-The first few days of school are crucial for developing the procedures that will guide the class for the rest of the school year.
-This is especially true for math workshop and guided math.
+The first few days of school are crucial for developing the classroom routines and procedures that will guide the class for the rest of the school year.
+This is especially true for your math instruction.

 What is Math Workshop?